-- Consignment Inventory and many more
+- Consignment Inventory and more!

 - Inventory Forecasting: The inventory forecasting feature will show you the sold inventory and available inventory count, based on which, it recommends the order quantity for each product.

-Planning for VMI relationship involves both sides working together.
+Planning for a VMI relationship involves both sides working together.
 Information sharing is key to a good VMI flow.
 The retailers here don’t have to share every detail of their inventory.
 However, the supplier should be aware of any seasonal or promotional changes made in the store.

 Are you looking for an omnichannel inventory management solution with integrated B2B order management for your eCommerce business?
 Drop us a line at firstname.lastname@example.org or directly sign up for a demo here.